-A study of the foundations of the modern world from the first civilizations through the 18th century.
+This course examines study of the foundations of the modern world from the first civilizations through the 18th century.
 Topics include Western and non-Western classical civilizations, the Middle Ages, and the age of absolutism.

 HIST 2222 Western Civilization II